honeycombio/terraform-provider-honeycombio/docs/data-sources/recipient.md

-# Data Source: honeycombio_trigger_recipient
+# Data Source: honeycombio_recipient

-Search the triggers of a dataset for a trigger recipient.
-The ID of the existing trigger recipient can be used when adding trigger recipients to new triggers.
+Search the triggers or burn alerts of a dataset for a recipient.
+The ID of the existing recipient can be used when adding recipients to new triggers or burn alerts.

--> **Deprecated** Use honeycombio_recipient data source instead.

 ## Example Usage